adenine-koo/FRAP/README.md

 For detailed documentation, please check the comment section of the functions.
 For help with selecting optimal motioncorrect buffer, read motioncorrectParameter.txt file

-Sample nd2 file and timestamps.xlsx file are provided under the folder "Test file".
-Unzip nd2 file before used.
+For each function, sample infile.txt and the required test files are provided under the corresponding "Test Files" folder.
+For frapROI2csv.m, unzip the provided nd2 file (S001.7z) before used.
 Sample outputs are also provided.